sassoftware/sasoptpy/doc/install.rst

 -------------

-`saspy <https://github.com/sassoftware/saspy>`_ should be available to use solver methods for local SAS 9.4 clients.
+`saspy <https://github.com/sassoftware/saspy>`_ should be available to use SAS 9.4 solvers.
-**sasoptpy** support for local solve methods are currently experimental. saspy is not a requirement for the SAS Viya functionality.
+The **sasoptpy** support for SAS 9.4 solvers is experimental.
+Note that saspy is not a requirement for using the SAS Viya solvers.

 saspy releases are listed at `<https://github.com/sassoftware/saspy/releases>`_.